-A. Overview
+Overview

-In Section 6 we introduced the basic concepts of real estate financial analysis, covering effective gross income, operating costs, NOI, and cap rate among other things.
+In Chapter 6 we introduced the basic concepts of real estate financial analysis, covering effective gross income, operating costs, net operating income, and cap rate among other things.
 We learned how in real estate, as in any business, our income must exceed our expenses to produce positive cash flow, and that cash flow should give us a high enough return on our investment to justify any level of risk we are taking.
 In our discussion, we focused on a stable property with a one-year timeframe.
 However, the reality is that real estate is quite dynamic, with both revenue and costs having the potential to fluctuate from year to year.
-To track financial assumptions over time and understand their impact, real estate professionals will run a multi-year financial analysis (usually over a 10-year period), commonly called a pro forma.
+To track financial assumptions over time and understand their impact, real estate professionals will run a multi-year financial analysis (often over a 10-year period), commonly called a pro forma.
 In addition to giving you a better understanding of your potential investment, pro formas are a standard method of communicating financial analysis in the real estate community, especially to potential capital partners and lenders.
+Whether you are applying for a loan, seeking economic development (gap) financing, or looking to pull in investors, you will likely need to present a pro forma showing at least 3 years of financial projections.

-B. Additional considerations for multi-year analysis
+Additional considerations for multi-year analysis

 While the pro forma has the same inputs that are listed vertically in a simple, single year financial analysis (rental income, operating expenses, NOI, etc.), its actual inputs run horizontally across several years.
-This enables the analyst to account for known year to year changes and more accurately incorporate investment uncertainties.
+This enables the analyst to account for expected year to year changes and more accurately incorporate investment uncertainties.
 Several of the most notable variances from year to year are noted below.